The Institute of Applied Physics at the University of Münster, Germany, is seeking a

 This fixed-term position will start at the earliest opportunity and is limited to a period of three years.
 The regular working time for this position is currently 19 hours and 55 minutes per week, and the teaching obligation is two hours per week (SWS).

-The scope of duties includes basic and application-oriented research on temporally and spatially resolved chemically selective microscopy.
+The scope of duties includes basic and application-oriented research on the excitation and control of transverse modes in laser systems.

-- the current, interdisciplinary research topic of modern nonlinear optics
+- the current, interdisciplinary research topic of modern laser physics

 - integration into a supportive team

 - a master's degree from a university or applied university in physics, electrical engineering, or a comparable degree programme